0

 Festok ice cream londonFestok

 Looking for Lebanese ice cream?
 Then Festok's boasts of being the only supplier in London of the ice cream with a particular light texture.
-They offer classic flavours like pistachio or rose, but have also come up with their own like halva, date and turmeric.
-Vegan options include coconut and meghli.
-Must try: their moreish Osmalieh bites.
+They offer classic flavours like rose and chocolate, but have also come up with their own like halva, date and turmeric cake.
+And if you're a pistachio addict, then you'll be in heaven here.

 Follow them on Instagram @festoklondon